 Philipp Eisenhauer

 I build production systems that translate scientific models into actionable decision frameworks for high-stakes business problems under uncertainty.
-Working at the intersection of statistical modeling, economic reasoning, and systems engineering, I create solutions that enable organizations to move from analysis to action—combining scientific rigor with practical judgment to bridge the gap from insight to impact at scale.
+Working at the intersection of statistical modeling, economic reasoning, and systems engineering, I create solutions that move organizations from analysis to action—bridging industry and academia to combine scientific rigor with practical judgment at scale.
+Read more

 Business Impact

-• Impact API – Impact Measurement Toolkit: Building a production-grade platform that exposes impact-measurement tooling and causal models through a unified API.
-Designed to embed standardized, experiment-backed evaluations directly into agentic workflows.
-Emphasizes automation, rigorous diagnostics, and broad adoption across business teams.
+• Impact API – Impact Measurement Toolkit: Currently building a production-grade platform that exposes impact-measurement tooling and causal models through a unified API.
+Designed to embed standardized, experiment-backed evaluations directly into agentic workflows, turning model outputs into auditable decisions at scale.

 • Catalog AI – Causal Impact Framework: Developed the causal impact measurement framework for Amazon's Catalog AI initiative, leveraging randomized experiments to quantify the business value of product data improvements.
 Built production pipelines that measure customer impact, guide model development, and drive seller adoption with experiment-backed insights.
 Published in Harvard Business Review: Inside Amazon's AI Factory.

 • Uncertain Decisions – Portfolio Allocation Framework: Designed a standardized framework to evaluate the return on investment (ROI) of major tech initiatives by aligning assumptions across teams, validating inputs, and conducting sensitivity and scenario analyses.
-Established ongoing tracking processes that refine projections and feed ROI data into iterative improvements.
+Established ongoing tracking processes that refine projections and feed ROI data back into investment decisions through iterative refinement.
 Available as Working Paper: Science-backed Decisions for High Stakes Investments Under Uncertainty.

 Business Experience